tbsalling/aismessages/README.md

 It exhibits lazy decoding and fully decodes tens of thousands of NMEA armoured AIS messages per second per CPU core on an Intel i7-based laptop.

+Other AIS projects
+---
 In addition to AISmessages, its sister project [AISutils](https://github.com/tbsalling/aisutils) offers higher level functionality such as Tracking and Filtering using AISmessages as a foundation.

+There is also [AIScli](https://github.com/tbsalling/aiscli) which allows conversion, filtering, etc. of AIS messages from the command line.
+AIScli is built on top of both AISmessages and AISutils.

 Applications, demos, and talks
 ---